 Creamy, dreamy Cookie Butter Ice Cream, made with just 3 ingredients in 5 minutes hands on time without special equipment!
 With just one lick, you’ll fall in love with Speculoos Ice Cream!

 What is Cookie Butter, you might ask?
 Well… it’s magical.
 That’s what it is.
 You have to try it to believe it.
-If you’ve never had cookie butter, get yourself over to Trader Joe’s as quickly as possible.
+If you’ve never had cookie butter, get yourself to the grocery store as quickly as possible.

 I can’t keep my spoon out of a jar of Speculoos Cookie Butter.
 It’s insane.

 I love using it as a dip and incorporating it into desserts like these amazing no bake Cookie Butter Bars.
-After having Trader Joe’s Cookie Butter Ice Cream, I decided I could do it better and I’m proud to say it was a huge success!
+After having Trader Joe’s Cookie Butter Ice Cream, I decided I could do it better – and did!

 Cookie Butter Ice Cream Ingredients